ofek/pybin/README.rst

 -----

-When you install a package via ``pip install --user ...``, any executables get placed in special directory specifically for the intended user.
+When you install a package via ``pip install --user ...``, any executables get placed in a special directory specifically for the intended user.
 Unfortunately, this location is most likely not included in your user's PATH variable.
 So for example if you did ``pip3 install --user hatch`` and then tried to learn more about your new tool by doing ``hatch --help``, it would fail to be located.